LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/threaded_0.rst.txt

 calls made within the object.
-The message queue for the :ref:`user <objects_user>` pseudo-object is automatically created at Logtalk startup (provided that multi-threading programming is supported and enabled for the chosen backend Prolog compiler).
+The message queue for the :ref:`user <objects_user>` pseudo-object is automatically created at Logtalk startup (provided that multi-threading programming is supported and enabled for the chosen :term:`backend Prolog compiler`).

 Template and modes
 ------------------